ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/porting.rst

 Clean the code
 ==============

 Before submitting a pull request, the code shall be cleaned to adhere to the coding standard, which are somehow stricter in v2.0.
-For python code, this check is performed automatically on GitHub (CircleCI and Codacy).
-For NCL code, this is still done manually and considers the following guidelines:

-- code syntax shall be checked using ``/util/ncl-checker/pep8.py <diag>.ncl`` and all reported warnings shall be fixed;
+This check is performed automatically on GitHub (CircleCI and Codacy) when opening a pull request on the public repository.
+A code-style checker (``nclcodestyle``) is available in the tool to check NCL scripts and installed alongside the tool itself.
+When checking NCL code style, the following should be considered in addition to the warning issued by the style checker:

 - two-space instead of four-space indentation is now adopted for NCL as per NCL standard;
-- ``load`` statements for NCL standard libraries shall be removed: these are automatically loaded since NCL v6.4.0 (see `NCL documentation <http://www.ncl.ucar.edu/current_release.shtml#PreloadedScripts6.4.0>`_);
+- ``load`` statements for NCL standard libraries should be removed: these are automatically loaded since NCL v6.4.0 (see `NCL documentation <http://www.ncl.ucar.edu/current_release.shtml#PreloadedScripts6.4.0>`_);
-- the description of diagnostic- and variable-specific settings shall be moved from the header of the diagnostic script to the recipe, since the settings are now defined there (see above);
+- the description of diagnostic- and variable-specific settings can be moved from the header of the diagnostic script to the recipe, since the settings are now defined there (see above);
-- NCL ``print`` and ``printVarSummary`` statements shall be avoided and replaced by the ``log_info`` and ``log_debug`` functions;
+- NCL ``print`` and ``printVarSummary`` statements must be avoided and replaced by the ``log_info`` and ``log_debug`` functions;
-- for error and warning statments, the ``error_msg`` function shall be used, which automatically include an exit statement.
+- for error and warning statments, the ``error_msg`` function can be used, which automatically include an exit statement.

 Open a pull request
 ===================